mkulke/ts-monads/README.md

 * several monads, written in typescript
 * very barebone, for exploration around types
 * do not use for anything
-* maybe, list, result, future & reader
+* maybe, list, result, future, reader & state

 ## install & compile